wsdt/Python_Voice_Chatbot/README.md

 which contains example parameters.
 Please change all params and then rename the file to "CONFIDENTIAL.py".
 I added the confidential file to the projects [.gitignore](https://github.com/wsdt/Python_HomeAssistant/blob/master/.gitignore).

 ### Docker-Ready
-To start the bot without any complications I made a Dockerfile for you guys.
-Just switch to the subdirectory 'docker' and you will see the Dockerfile.
+To start the bot without any complications I made a [Dockerfile](https://github.com/wsdt/Python_HomeAssistant/blob/master/Dockerfile) for you guys.
 1. Build the dockerfile with the CONFIDENTIAL.py-file in the same directory as the Dockerfile.
 ``` docker build -t wsdt/homeAssistant . ```
 1. Start a new container out of the newly created/built image: